Dimeben/meme-generator/README.md

 * `email`, and confirm email (should match, and follow rules)
 * `bankAccountNo` & `sortCode` (should be strings and follow conventions - and please don't use your own!)
 * `accountType` (business, personal, etc.)
-* `whereDidYouHearAboutUs` (users should be able to choose from a predefined list of 'internet', 'magazine', 'word of mouth', 'carrier pigeon', or 'other'.)
+* `whereDidYouHearAboutUs` (users should be able to choose from a predefined list of 'internet', 'magazine', 'word of mouth', 'carrier pigeon', or 'other')

 Your form should also have:
 * Password, confirm password, and a password strength indicator (inputs should match, and they should follow the rules from your password strength kata.
 The indicator should provide feedback on how strong the password is; weak passwords should be disallowed)